isomerpages/bca-buildsg/_education-and-programmes/Students/INSPIRE Internship Programme.md

 <p>Are you a student in a Built Environment (BE) course and eager to launch
 your BE career early?</p>
 <p>Offered by over 20 progressive BE firms who are committed to grooming
-young talents, INSPIRE is an enhanced internship programme spanning minimally 30 weeks, structured to help you develop key technical and soft skills.
+young talents, INSPIRE is an enhanced internship programme spanning 30 weeks, structured to help you develop key technical and soft skills.
 It will also feature dedicated mentors to guide you in areas such as career development and corporate expectations.</p>
 <p>Participating firms will offer higher starting salaries to well-performing
 interns upon joining the internship firm after graduation.
 The enhanced